dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-adjust-validation-rules-at-runtime.md

 }
 ```

-3\) In that method assign the form control which should be validated to a constant \(for better handling\)
+3\) In that method build a reference to the 'phone' form control

 ```js
 setNotification(notifyVia: string): void {